xumj2021/myblog.dev.repo/content/post/Collect Daily Level Short Selling Data With No Costs and No Delay.md

 In terms of dark pools and OTC market, FINRA posts on its website a summary for each ticker symbol of the total reported off-exchange trading volume that day and the number of those reported shares that were sold by a short seller by the start of the next trading day.
 There is no transaction-by-transaction short sale information included in these daily summaries.
 Two weeks or so after the end of each month, FINRA posts all off-exchange transactions for that month that involve a short seller, and this trade-by-trade short sale dataset, which is similar to the CBOE dataset, is the one that we use.

 As a consequence, the challenges in collecting short sale data mainly originate from the by nature non-integrated data sources, some of which may not necessarily be free or at low price.
-That is why many existed literature seeks for professional data vendors, such as DataExplorers used by Massa et al. (2015, RFS) and S3 Paterners employed by Gargano (2020, WP),  to approach the short sale dataset.
+That is why many existed literature seeks for help from professional data vendors, such as DataExplorers used by Massa et al. (2015, RFS) and S3 Paterners employed by Gargano (2020, WP),  to approach the short sale dataset.

 For those who want to acquire the affordable integrated short sale data, the following data sources may be at your disposal, depending on your requirement in granularity.